 Okay, so now you know why meta-data is important.
 But what exactly do you stick in there to begin with?

 Despite keyword research not being ‘necessary’ to rank high, keyword research does provide a solid starting point in discerning what you are likely to be found for, and what keywords you ought to be implemented in order to be found.
 But even then, we’re barely scratching the surface of what can be achieved here.

 For instance, a study conducted by Google found that mobile search queries such as “brands like” and “businesses like” have increased by 60 percent over the past two years.
 In other words, user search behaviours have changed alongside the advances in mobile technologies and today’s research-obsessed consumer is highly likely to perform a comparison search in order to get the best results — typically via their smartphone (which is to hand) immediately after coming across something that inspires that motivation to search.

 Whilst the notion of incorporating ‘alternative’ keywords in your keyword strategy may not sit right with most businesses and brands, it does present an opportunity for you to stand out.
-Enabling product / service comparisons in a way that benefits you is surefire way to become part of their consideration set, and will almost certainly help increase your click-through rate at the same time.
+Enabling product/service comparisons in a way that benefits you is a surefire way to become part of their consideration set, and will almost certainly help increase your click-through rate at the same time.

 Rich snippets can increase your click-through rate and improve your ranking simply because it gives users more of a preview of your content before clicking on it.

 To put it another way, rich snippets are the front windows of your store.
 They provide customers with relevance, intrigue and enticement — all three essential ingredients for encouraging people that your website (and your products/services) is worth their precious time.

 Of course, just because you are using rich snippets doesn’t automatically guarantee their appearance in the SERPs.
 If the structured data markup doesn’t meet Google’s quality standards, it reserves the right not to display them at all.